The Power of Early Arts Exposure

 For Herne, however, it became much more than a memory.
 Hearing that first applause was a turning point in his life and led to a career that would allow us to cross paths again in the future.
 Herne’s first exposure to dance was during that afterschool hip-hop club.
 Dance gave Herne confidence and allowed him to come out of his shell.
 With the help of his teachers, he later applied to and attended summer dance programs at the lauded Alvin Ailey School in Miami.

-For high school, Herne auditioned to attend a specialized arts school, and enrolled in the New World High School of the Arts.
-He took those four years seriously by training daily and exceling in school, all while still maintaining a part-time job to support his family.
+For high school, Herne auditioned to attend a specialized arts school and enrolled in the New World High School of the Arts.
+He took those four years seriously by training daily and excelling in school, all while still maintaining a part-time job to support his family.
 He spent his summers training with the Dance Theater of Harlem, and with Thomas Amour Youth Ballet during the school year.
-Herne credits his success to a series of teachers and mentors who continued to believe in him, and presented him with new opportunities that aligned with his interests and talents.
+Herne credits his success to a series of teachers and mentors who continued to believe in him and presented him with new opportunities that aligned with his interests and talents.

 Herne’s story exemplifies the importance of early exposure, mentorship, role models, and providing opportunities for underserved students.
 Herne was serendipitously presented with a chance to take dance lessons with me for free.
 However, not all students from low-income households come across these opportunities, and students across the nation need access to the same opportunities that Herne was able to enjoy.
 Through the mentorship and role models of his youth, Herne took the initiative to continue finding opportunities to dance.
 He met mentors and role models who helped propel his career forward, illustrating the lifelong impact of positive engagement between teachers, mentors, and their students in underserved communities.